i3drobotics/i3drsgm/README.md

  - OpenCV v3.4.1 (See setup instructions for details.)
  - PhobosIntegration v1.0.54 (See setup instructions for details.)
  - Z-zip (Used to package library into exe, see package instructions for details.)
  - Fetch (Portable app included in this repo.
-Used to fetch private github release files, see package instructions for details.)
+Used to fetch private github release files, see setup instructions for details.)

 # Compatibility
 Tested on the following systems: